-6 Reasons to Take the PSAT
+6 Reasons to Take the PSAT or PreACT

-Lots of students wonder about the difference between the PSAT and SAT.
-The PSAT is not an exact replica of the SAT, but the questions, test formats, and scoring are similar.
+Students generally take the PSAT in October of their junior year, but some students take it in their sophomore year.
 The PSAT, like the SAT, includes three multiple-choice tests: Reading, Writing and Language, and Mathematics.
 It does not include the SAT’s optional essay test, which was discontinued in January of 2021.

-2. You’ll get a “dress rehearsal” for test day.
+2. You’ll get a “dress rehearsal” for test day

-4. Colleges will not see your PSAT scores.
+4. Colleges will not see your scores

 When you take the PSAT, you may earn a qualifying score to enter the National Merit Scholarship Program and compete for national recognition and college scholarships.
 To be considered for a National Merit Scholarship, you must also satisfy high academic standards and other requirements.

-6. Colleges might try to recruit you.
+6. Colleges might try to recruit you

-Where and when to take the PSAT.
+Where and when to take the PSAT and PreACT